Composed and arranged by Billy Strayhorn.

 There is a short, syncopated transition where the reeds and brass are delightfully entwined that leads to Johnny Hodges’s gliding alto saxophone solo.
 His playing here is quintessential: relaxed, swinging, and delivered with his big, singing sound.
 Notice the background Strayhorn gave him to play against: the six brass playing rich chords softly atop a propulsive yet unobtrusive rhythm.

 The brass and reeds transition is then repeated, this time leading to an odd four-bar segment played by trumpeter Ray Nance as a prelude to, then conjoining seamlessly with Rex Stewart’s cornet solo.
-(Stewart is shown above right.)
+(Stewart shown at right.)
 Unlike the background against which Hodges played, here Strayhorn deploys the reeds in quiet bursts, with more aggressive playing by the rhythm section.
 Many trumpet players during the swing era liked a heavy back-beat to play against.
 This device in less skilled hands than Strayhorn’s (and Ellington drummer Sonny Greer’s) often devolved into cliche’.
 Not here however.
 Greer’s accompaniment of Stewart is perfection.
 Notice how Sonny deftly adds offbeats on his tom-tom on the transition into the bridge.
 The syncopation in the reeds balances the heavy rhythm, as do Duke’s cleverly placed piano chords.
 The open trombones further expand the instrumental textures we hear on the bridge.
 In the last eight bars of this chorus, the saxophones alone set off Stewart’s velvety cornet sound, and a couple of half-valve effects, a Stewart specialty.

 The Bigard led-reeds and oo-ah trombones return to finish this delightful essay in swing.